 Not every vacuum cleaner can handle pet hair effectively.
-Many offer powerful suction that can easily pick up deeply embedded dirt, but hair — whether human or animal — can create nasty knots in vacuum rolling brushes, even vacuums with very powerful suction can still struggle with it.
+Because hair can create nasty knots in vacuum rolling brushes, even vacuums with very powerful suction can still struggle with it.

-The best vacuums for pet owners offer strong suction as well as rotating brushes that are designed to minimize, or even completely eliminate, hair tangles.
-They also come with additional attachments designed to clean fur and hair from sofas, carpeted stairs and other hard-to-reach places, plus sealed filtration systems that trap dander and other allergens.
+The best vacuums for pet owners offer strong suction as well as rotating brushes designed to minimize, or even completely eliminate, hair tangles.
+A pet owner-approved vacuum also comes with additional attachments designed to clean fur and hair from sofas, carpeted stairs and other hard-to-reach places, plus sealed filtration systems that trap dander and other allergens.

 There are tons of good vacuum cleaners on the market, with prices starting at under $100 up to around $1,000.

 How much a vacuum costs depends largely on its suction power, filter quality and included attachments.
-Prices also vary widely from brand to brand, and whether you’re looking for an upright corded vacuum to deep clean carpets, a lightweight cordless model for quick cleanups, or a robot vacuum that’s good for everyday maintenance, the right vacuum will be able to handle the job — hopefully without frightening your furry friend.
+Prices also vary widely from brand to brand.
+Whether you’re looking for an upright corded vacuum to deep clean carpets, a lightweight cordless model for quick cleanups, or a robot vacuum that’s good for everyday maintenance, the right vacuum will be able to handle the job — hopefully without frightening your furry friend.

 Buying guide for vacuums for pet hair